A close-up report on the filming of Hokkaido's ski TV program "LOVE SKI HOKKAIDO" Day 3

 "LOVE SKI HOKKAIDO," which will be broadcast from 1:20 a.m. on January 30th, is a program that condenses the charm of ski trips like this

-LOVE SKI HOKKIDO has been uploaded to the Youtube channel, so if you couldn't watch the TV broadcast, check it out here!
+The LOVE SKI HOKKIDO broadcast has been uploaded to the YouTube channel, so if you missed the TV broadcast, check it out there!

 For snow trips to Sapporo, check out https://snowsapporo.com/